Billing and Limits

 |---|---|

-| App compute | Pod count × pod size × time.
+| App compute | Pod count × pod size × time, metered per minute.
 Bigger pods and more replicas cost more. |

-| Add-ons | Each add-on plan has its own price.
+| Add-ons | Each add-on plan has its own monthly price, metered per minute while provisioned.
 Higher tiers add capacity, durability, replication, and scheduled backups. |

 | Observability | Logs, metrics, and traces have plan-tiered ingest, retention, and active series limits. |